guoyingshou/religion-19c-dh/syllabus.md

   A Digital History Seminar
 % Lincoln A. Mullen

-### Course description
+## Course description

-The first three weeks of this class will requi

-This is an experimental course, in which you will have a chance to direct your own learning. k

-You might want to think of this as a history class mashed up with a shop class.
+The United States today has the highest rates of religious participation of any western democracy; of all the nations in the world, the United States is the most religiously diverse.
+The state of religion in the United States can be traced back to the nineteenth-century, which saw the flowering of America's astonishing religious diversity.
+In this course you will encounter an alliance of skeptics and believers who helped push through disestablishment; Baptist and Methodist revivalists;
+Catholic priests, missionaries, nuns, and laypeople; Cherokee rituals;
+slave religions; new religious traditions like Mormonism and Christian Science; Reform and Orthodox Jews; and liberal and conservative Protestants.
+We will try to make sense of that diversity through a set of unifying questions: how mainstream and minority faiths related to one another, especially in the public sphere; how people experienced religion in their everyday lives; how religions waxed and waned in popularity; how religions or religious people changed society and laws;
+how new forms of religious expression developed; how new religions sprang up in the United States; how religions were imported from Europe, Asia, Africa, and South America; and how religious participation and secularism grew hand in hand.

+The centerpiece of this class will be making a digital history project: you will do your own original research into nineteenth-century sources to make a digital map of nineteenth-century religion in Boston and the surrounding towns.
+This digital project will let you use what you've learned about history in this class to make your own piece of historical work.
+In this history class as shop class, you'll learn digital skills---writing, publishing, mapping, analyzing---that are widely useful beyond the study of the past.
+No particular set of historical or digital skills is a prerequisite for this class, though taking a U.S. history survey would help.

-This class is divided into three phases: *bootstrapping* (weeks 1--3), in which you will quickly gain a basic competency in the history of American religion, historical research skills, and the scholarly techniques and technologies of the digital humanities; *building* (weeks 4--13), in which you will slowly build a deeper knowledge of religious history while you build the digital project; and *beta* (week 14), in which you will release the beta version of the digital project, and with it your own beta interpretation of nineteenth-century religion.^[Jeremy
+This class is divided into three phases: *bootstrapping* (weeks 1--3), in which you will quickly gain a basic competency in the history of American religion, historical research skills, and the scholarly techniques and technologies of the digital humanities; *building* (weeks 4--13), in which you will slowly build a deeper knowledge of religious history while you build the digital project; and *beta* (week 14), in which you will release the beta version of the digital project, and with it your own beta interpretation of nineteenth-century religion.[^1]
-Boggs: "History is a perpetual beta."]

 ## Learning goals